talaafahad/Sdaia_capstone_project/README.md

 - A rate-limited audit reads as a system failure, never as a finding.
 - `evilbalady.gov.sa`, `balady.gov.sa.attacker.com` and
   `https://balady.gov.sa@evil.com/` are all rejected by the allowlist.
-- Passage windowing finds phrases buried deep in real 162k-character documents.
+- Passage windowing finds phrases buried deep in real 162k-character documents, and separately, in real 183k-character Balady/momah service-directory pages.
+- `additional_context` items can never appear in accepted evidence or move `readiness_pct`, even when a case is stuffed with ten of them.
+- Real non-Saudi pages (UAE, Egypt, UK) are filtered out of `additional_context` results by the code-level check alone, model switched off — including the `"Kingdom"` / `"United Kingdom"` false-positive case.
+- The response cache never stores a 429, a timeout, or malformed JSON as if it were a successful answer.
+- A daily rate-limit rejection and a per-minute throttle are distinguished and handled differently — the former fails immediately, the latter backs off.

 ---